 It doesn't take too long to realise that these are two different Fitbits for two very different types of people.

-On the one hand you have the Blaze, which is a fitness tracker at the core with a more attractive design and is ideal for beginners.
+On the one hand you have the Blaze, which is a fitness tracker at its heart that dresses like a watch, giving it a more attractive design that is more ideal for beginners.
 We're talking the type of people that want to start making gradual changes to their lifestyle.
 If you do want to do more than count steps, that's where the FitStar support and the ability to use your phone's GPS to track activities comes into play.
-It's well equipped for short bursts of exercise.
+It's well equipped for short bursts of exercise, and it's also well equipped for more general well-being stuff like sleep tracking and guided breathing.

-The Surge is quite clearly for those who are already pretty familiar with a treadmill and already take part in exercise glasses at the gym.
-It's rugged, durable body is built to withstand the rigours of a workout although we did experience some issues wearing it 24/7.
+The Surge is quite clearly for those who are already pretty familiar with a treadmill and already take part in exercise classes at the gym.
+Its rugged, durable body is built to withstand the rigours of a workout, although we did experience some issues wearing it 24/7.
 We still have some question marks over the reliability of the heart rate data but the GPS is generally quick to lock on and accurate, making it a decent sports watch all rounder.

 Still have some questions about whether to go for the Blaze or the Surge?
 Let us know in the comments section below.